cowburn423/SANSE/README.md

 ChekSep5OutLoop -- code for generation of ensemble using ATSAS, XPLOR-NIH and preliminary analyisis and illustration of extremes, and of decoys.

-phephe -- examining the distructurion of distances and F-F probabilities in various sets
+phephe -- examining the distribution of distances and F-F probabilities in various sets